 After extensive testing with canvas prints, I find that the special and textured art paper I use, gives far superior results.
 This is especially notable with reference to deep blacks, colour saturation and detail.
 A photographic print on art paper is a very special work of art indeed, combining vibrant colours and detail in ways other mediums cannot.
 Canvas as a print medium does not, in my humble opinion, highlight these signature qualities of colour and detail – the defining elements of the photographic medium.

 I would advise taking your rolled print straight to the framers as the more times it is handled, then the greater the risk of damage.
 Framing is an element that collectors often find daunting but it is actually really easy.
 Start by going to your local professional framer down the road and seeking their advice, and looking at different frames.
-Picture framing has been around for hundreds of years, it is not a science or an exact art.
-The art piece itself is the hero and the frame simply enhances and protects it.
-Your print comes with a narrow white border in which the artist’s signature and limited edition number appears.
+Picture framing has been around for hundreds of years, it is not a new science, nor is it an exact art.
+The print itself is the hero and the frame simply enhances and protects it.
+Your print comes with a 5cm (2 inch) white border in which the artist’s signature and limited edition number appears.
 This means that you can frame the print as is, behind glass.

-The only problem with glass is that it often causes reflection issues and if you are prone to being irritated by reflections, or if your print is going to hang near a window or lamp or in a generally bright space, then you will definitely want a non reflective (also know as non glare or matt) glass.
-The problem with non reflective glass is that it can sometimes detract from the colour and detail of the print so ask your framer if you can inspect the print with the non reflective glass before taking it home.
+The only problem with glass is that it often causes reflection issues and if you are prone to being irritated by reflections, or if your print is going to hang near a window or lamp, or in a generally bright space, then you will definitely want a non reflective (also known as non glare or matt) glass (also known as glazing).
+The problem with non reflective glass is that it can sometimes detract from the colour and detail of the print so ask your framer if you can inspect the print with the non reflective glass, before continuing with framing.

-Don’t be scared of framing, rather see it as a fun element that is not critical.
+Don’t be scared of framing, rather see it as a fun element.

 Yes, you can buy an entire edition and own the only photograph of its kind in the world.
 Provided of course it is a new piece of mine that has not yet been sold.
-The cost for a large exclusive buyout is US$21 600 for a large print size.
+The cost for an exclusive buyout is US$17 800 and this includes both print sizes.
+This means that you will own the only fine art print of its kind and it will be numbered 1 of 1.

 Payment can be done via PayPal or via a bank wire.
 I will confirm these details with you once you email me requesting your print.
 I do ask for payment up front and I can issue you an invoice if you require one.
-I also offer a 2-week refund policy from the time you take ownership of your print.
+I also offer a 2-week refund policy from the time you take ownership of your print provided I receive the print back in good order.
 I have not yet needed to refund any collectors, but I want you to have peace of mind.
 Your print is something that I want to bring light, life and joy into your home or office, and if it’s not doing that, then please do send it back.
 Provided the print is in perfect condition, a no questions asked refund is offered within this 2-week period.

 The cost of my prints is not fixed and can change depending on many different factors, including the world economy and exchange rate fluctuations.
 Living in Africa, I just never know what is going to happen.
 As the author and copyright owner of my work, I also reserve the right to charge more for edition numbers that are close to selling out.
 The costs reflected on this page are however my standard prices and if an edition is close to selling out, and I do need to revise the cost, I will inform you of this when you enquire about your print.
 The decision will then be yours to make, regarding whether you want to buy the last number in any edition.